Updated 24 July 2024

-It is not possible anymore to nominate articles for the 2024 Bernard S. Finn IEEE History Prize.
-The deadline for nominations has passed.
+It is not possible yet to nominate articles for the 2025 Bernard S. Finn IEEE History Prize.

 The Bernard S. Finn IEEE History Prize (formerly the IEEE Life Members’ Prize in Electrical History) is supported by the IEEE Life Members’ Fund and administered by the Society for the History of Technology.